Alcoholism and Drug Addiction Help Header

 Alcohol Screening Test (MAST) - Revised Version

-This 22-question quiz is an excellent self alcoholism test.
-This test specifically focuses on alcohol use, and not on the use of other drugs.
-A separate test called 'DAST' which provides the various drug addiction symptoms focuses on drugs.
+This 22-question alcoholism test quiz is an excellent Alcoholism Self Test.
+This test for alcoholism specifically focuses on alcohol use, and not on the use of other drugs.
+A separate test called 'DAST' which provides the various Drug Addiction Symptoms focuses on whether you have a drug problem.

 Completing this Alcoholism Psychological Screening Test